lijiansong/Postgraduate-Course/tools/blockly-android/README.md

 - [x] Now I finished packaging cloud services e.g. Baidu Voice Recognition Service
 - [ ] ToDo: define a description rule as easy as possible to describe the cloud service, then package them into a module.
 To integrate with Blockly, modify the source code of Blockly so that it can support dynamical generating blocks.

-- [ ] modify the source code of blockly, a time consuming task
+- [x] modify the source code of blockly, a time consuming task
-- [ ] design rules of the description file, and write a parser to parse it
+- [x] design rules of the description file, and write a parser to parse it
+- [x] learning to add an module to android blockly, and then add the dynamical module to Dongshouke, package the cloud service and write a simple parser to parse the description file...
-- [ ] to be continued
+- [ ] NLP module need to be learned and develop my own NLP lib...

 ### Notice
 - openFileInput doesn't accept path separators, i.e. if you implement an Instance of InputStream like this `InputStream voiceInputStream=openFileInput(Environment.getExternalStorageDirectory().getPath()+AUDIO_NAME);` then your program will crash :-)